Staggered PV feed-in – between regulation and yield

 Jul 18, 2025

-Status quo of EEG remuneration
+Status quo of the EEG remuneration

-System performance
+System capacity

 0 – 10 kW